Mekala02/cuny_control_project/README.md

 ## Modifying Code Sections

 ### Pure Pursuit Controller (/src/controller/controller/pure_pursuit.py)
-Students should only modify the following sections of the code in the provided `pure_pursuit.py` file:
+Student are expected to contribute to the following sections in the provided `pure_pursuit.py` file:

-- Implement the `generate_control_output(self, current_x, current_y, yaw)` function.
+- Implementation of the PPC code `generate_control_output(self, current_x, current_y, yaw)` function.
-- Tune following the parameters for the desired tracking performance:
+- Tuning of following the parameters for the desired tracking performance:
     - `self.k` (proportional gain)
     - `self.linear_velocity` (constant linear velocity)
     - `self.lookahead_distance` (lookahead distance)

 ### Stanley Controller (/src/controller/controller/stanley.py)
-Students should only modify the following sections of the code in the provided `stanley.py` file:
+Student are expected to contribute to the following sections in the provided `stanley.py` file:

-- Implement the `generate_control_output(self, current_x, current_y, yaw)` function.
+- Implementation of the Stanley code`generate_control_output(self, current_x, current_y, yaw)` function.
 - Tune following the parameters for the desired tracking performance:
     - `self.k` (proportional gain)
     - `self.linear_velocity` (constant linear velocity)

-<b> Ensure that you do not modify other sections of the code to maintain compatibility with the existing system.
-Additionally, note that we will use our own code for testing, and only your controller code will be utilized, excluding the rest. <b/>
+<b>Note: We recommend that you do not modify any other sections in given file.
+However, feel free to make improvements to the code (at your risk) by also indicating the modifications you made.
+Otherwise, to evaluate your algorithm we will use our own code in integration with your controller code. <b/>

 ## Testing and Evaluation